XiaoouPan/FarmTest/README.md

 ## Functions

-There are five functions in this library:
+There are 7 functions in this library:

 * `farm.test`: Factor-adjusted robust multiple testing.
 * `print.farm.test`: Print function for `farm.test`.